Top 5 4th Quarter Trades of Sa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Safir Wealth Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Sageworth Trust Co’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Safir Wealth Advisors, LLC reduced their investment in ARCA:SUB by 8,865 shares.
-The trade had a 0.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $103.31.
+During the quarter, Sageworth Trust Co bought 50,677 shares of ARCA:IWM for a total holding of 157,959.
+The trade had a 0.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $177.2.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Safir Wealth Advisors, LLC reduced their investment in ARCA:MUB by 8,599 shares.
-The trade had a 0.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $104.02.
+Sageworth Trust Co reduced their investment in ARCA:IJR by 79,955 shares.
+The trade had a 0.62% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $95.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Safir Wealth Advisors, LLC bought 1,724 shares of ARCA:VUG for a total holding of 40,410.
-The trade had a 0.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $220.3.
+During the quarter, Sageworth Trust Co bought 80,491 shares of NAS:VXUS for a total holding of 3,328,541.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 25.66 and a price-book ratio of 6.72.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.74 and a price-book ratio of 1.48.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.